prashasti25/prashasti25/README.md

 - 👋 Hi, I’m prashasti singh gautam
-- 👀 I’m interested in MATLAB, IOT, robotics, and Arduino
+- 👀 I’m interested in VLSI, IOT, and robotics
-- 🌱 I’m currently learning IOT and working on a robotics project
+- 🌱 I’m currently learning VLSI design
-- 💞️ I’m looking to work in the field of IOT and robotics
+- 💞️ I’m looking to work in the field of VLSI, IOT and robotics
 - 📫 How to reach me - prashastisinghgautam@gmail.com

 <!---